LSU handles Miss. State in front of a less than capacity Tiger Stadium

 There are many who are still criticizing Daniels’ propensity to run before making all of his quarterback progressions on the field, and this is a fair critique.
 There were several times when receivers were left wide open when Daniels decided to tuck and run, though his decisions to run still resulted in efficient plays for LSU.

 However, I have no doubt that Daniels will continue to progress, especially as his young offensive line improves.
-True freshman Will Campbell and Emory Jones were the Tigers’ bookends at offensive tackle, and both played exceptionally well.
+True freshman Will Campbell and Emery Jones were the Tigers’ bookends at offensive tackle, and both played exceptionally well.

 Both LSU and Mississippi State traded field goals to begin the second half of play, and a defensive battle ensued for the rest of the third quarter.